sophie-murthy/ULC-Session-Manager/README.md

   firstname: 'Sophie',
   lastname: 'Murthy',
   username: "sophiemurthy",
-  hash: // a password hash,
+  password: // a password hash,
   course: // an array of references to Course documents the tutor teaches,
   hours: // an array of the hours a tutor teaches
 }